27 'Healthy' Habits That Secretly Make You Gain Weight

 Science and research methods are ever evolving, which means weight loss recommendations are constantly being revised.
 That’s why nutritionists are constantly switching up their diets to stay lean.
 (More on that here.)
 To make sure you’re not falling victim to diet-derailing health myths or following antiquated advice, we’ve rounded up bogus “healthy” habits that will only leave you wider and softer than before.
 See which wacky health tips have fooled you—and then try these 42 Ways to Lose 5 Inches of Belly Fat to get back on track towards achieving your goals.

 As evidence continues to stack up against sugar, consumers are looking for ways to have their cake and eat it too—literally.
-To meet the demand, food makers are churning out sugar-free packaged foods like puddings, cookies and soda—but don’t get it twisted; these options aren’t going to help you trim down.
+To meet the demand, food makers are churning out sugar-free packaged foods like puddings, cookies, and soda—but don't get it twisted; these options aren't going to help you trim down.
 In fact, they may have the opposite effect on your gut.
-Many artificial sweeteners cause insulin (our body’s primary fat-storage hormone) to be released in your gut because they’re sweet like sugar.
+Many artificial sweeteners cause insulin (our body's primary fat-storage hormone) to be released in your gut because they're sweet like sugar.
 Plus, when manufacturers take sugar out of products, they often add in bad-for-you fats like palm oil and cream to make up for the taste, They also use sugar alcohols, which can have a laxative effect if eaten in excess.
-The bottom line: If you’re craving something sweet, skip “sugar-free” options and eat what you’re really craving in moderation.
-(If you’re diabetic, consult with your doctor for healthy, safe ways to cut down on processed “sugar-free” foods in your diet.)
-For even more ways to dial back on the sweet stuff and clobber cravings, order your copy of the Zero Sugar Diet today!
+The bottom line: If you're craving something sweet, skip "sugar-free" options and eat what you're really craving in moderation.
+(If you're diabetic, consult with your doctor for healthy, safe ways to cut down on processed "sugar-free" foods in your diet.)
+For even more ways to dial back on the sweet stuff and clobber cravings, check out the Zero Sugar Cookbook for no-added sugar recipes!